dgahle/PythonRepositoryTemplate/README.md

 1. Set up the repo/project
 2. Develop!

+__Requesting changes:__ Raise an issue on the GitHub repository page and describes the error or the desired functionality, ideally with test data that can be used to make tutorials and unit tests.

 ## Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process